Tricklebyte/BlazorRazor/README.md

 Invokes SignOutAsync for both the Cookie and OpenIdConnect authentication schemes.

 ### Demo
-The [Demo](https://github.com/Tricklebyte/BlazorRazor/tree/master/demo) project is a continuation of Kevin's demo project with two modifications:
+The [Demo](https://github.com/Tricklebyte/BlazorRazor/tree/master/demo) project is a continuation of Kevin's demo project with several modifications:
+* Upgraded project to .NET CORE version 3.1
-* Local project LoginIDP and LogoutIDP pages have been removed
+* Deleted LoginIDP and LogoutIDP files from project
-* Reference to BlazorRazor library has been added
+* Added Reference to BlazorRazor package